 It is common for both spouses to create a joint agreement that determines how much spousal support each part receives.
 If this does not work, the next step is to bring in a professional such as a third-party mediator or an attorney.
 If an agreement can still not be reached, the courts will be forced to take over.
 This means that both spouses will be issued a spousal support order.

 See our Long Island, New York spousal maintenance / Alimony lawyers for a free consultation to discuss your alimony concerns in Nassau and Suffolk Counties.

 You can meet with our Long Island based spousal maintenance lawyers for a free consultation to discuss your spousal maintenance concerns in Nassau and Suffolk Counties.
-Simonetti & Associates are conveniently located in Nassau County to provide you with valuable legal representation at a low cost. f you have any questions and are unable to speak directly with us, we return phone calls promptly even if they after business hours.
+Simonetti & Associates are conveniently located in both Nassau and Suffolk County to provide you with valuable legal representation at a low cost.
+If you have any questions and are unable to speak directly with us, we return phone calls promptly even if they after business hours.
 If you’re contemplating divorce, or if you’re unhappy with the attorney currently handling your case, contact us online or call us at 877-385-2560 today.
-We offer flexible appointments and free consultations at our Woodbury office and We return phone calls promptly, even after business hours.
+We offer flexible appointments and free consultations at our Westbury office and We return phone calls promptly, even after business hours.

 Fill out the form below and we will contact you as soon as possible.
 Not a fan of filling out forms?
 We understand, call us at 1-877-385-2560 and we can set up your consultation over the phone.